nealswayze/nealswayze.github.io/_posts/2021-11-08-website_intro_v1.md

 ---
-title: "Vogeler Lab Website"
+title: "Neal Swayze's Website"
 layout: post
 ---

 Welcome!

-The goal of this website is to provide updated information about on-going Vogeler Research lab projects and research.
+The goal of this website is to provide updated information about my on-going research, and data exploration.

 Posts will include code examples, cool visualizations, and general project updates.